Indian Independence and the Partition explained

 The colonial regime emphasised these distinctions by, for example, having separate toilet and water facilities for Muslims and Hindus at railway terminals.

-Jinnah advocated for Hindu-Muslim unity and helped to found the All-India Muslim League in 1912.
+Jinnah advocated for Hindu-Muslim unity and joined the All-India Muslim League in 1913.

 The Muslim League's goal was to protect the rights of Muslims within India.